nawta/PolarFree/README.md

 ✅ **Open Source**: Code and dataset are freely available for research and development.

 ## ⏳ **Timeline**

 - ✅ **2025-03-23** - 🛠️ Repository initialized with documentation.
 - ✅ **2025-03-23** - 🔗 Project Page officially launched.
 - ✅ **2025-03-23** - 📄 Paper available on arXiv.
-- ✅ **2025-04-21**: 🚀 Provide core codebase, testing subset, and pre-trained models for evaluation.
+- ✅ **2025-04-21** - 🚀 Provide core codebase, testing subset, and pre-trained models for evaluation.
-- ⬜ TODO: 📦 Release the full PolaRGB dataset with download links.
+- ✅ **2025-06-28** - 📦 Release the full PolaRGB dataset with download links.
-- ⬜ TODO: 📝 Publish training code and instructions.
+- ✅ **2025-06-28** - 📝 Publish training code and instructions.

 ## 📖 **Overview**